 Then, the range of colors was extended until it included blue as well.

-One of the early styles of tile working was to combine non-glazed and glazed bricks in a composition used on walls, ceilings, roofs or columns in the Seljuk period.
+One of the early styles of tile working in Iran was to combine non-glazed and glazed bricks in a composition used on walls, ceilings, roofs or columns in the Seljuk period.
 Such bricks were made by mixing clay with sand containing essential minerals in various proportions in different parts of Iran.
 Bricks were once heated in kilns up to 750 C to be changed into solid light-colored ones.

 Iranians became familiar with a different kind of tile work imported from China in the 12th century.
 So, they implemented a new formula to produce tiles consisting of Quartz, filler and an alkaline powder.
 When heated in a kiln, such mixture produced solid clay.
 Different proportions made various colors and textures.
 All the raw materials could have been found in central Iran.

 The next reasonably evolutionary change in tile working methods ended up in mosaic tiles.
 The total design was divided into tinier single-colored pieces each cut from a colored glazed tile.
 The small pieces were fixed into their panels by adding a condensed chalk mortar on their backs.
-This method was made use of for creating a painted design or portal inscription improved during Timurids.
+This method was made used for creating a painted design or portal inscription improved during Timurids.
 While Safavid and Qajar structures were built, architects extensively selected this method.

 In another method, several colors were painted on or under glazed layers.
 It was more easily and rapidly done than the previous method.
 They did not have to cut the edges of each piece in a fixable manner.

-The colors produced were different from area to area depending on several factors like the accessibility to certain minerals or raw materials, masters’ tastes, purposes of designs, etc. The traditional motifs were all through the history revived into new forms or repeated.
+The colors produced were different from area to area depending on several factors like the accessibility to certain minerals or raw materials, masters’ tastes, purposes of designs, etc. The traditional motifs were all through history revived into new forms or repeated.